Before and after surgery for cervical cancer

 - anything that involves heavy lifting, pushing, pulling or stretching.

 Your physiotherapist or nurse will be able to give you advice about physical activity.

-Some women find it uncomfortable to drive for a few weeks after their surgery.
+You may find it uncomfortable to drive for a few weeks after surgery.
 Ask your nurse or doctor for advice on when it will be safe for you to start driving again.
 Some insurance companies have guidelines about this.
 You may want to contact your insurer to check you are covered to drive.

-Some women may have bladder, bowel or sexual problems after a radical hysterectomy or radical trachelectomy.
-This can happen if nerves that control the bladder, bowel or sexual response are damaged during the operation.
+This can happen if nerves in the tissue around the cervix need to be cut to remove the cancer.
+This can affect your bladder, bowel or sexual response.
 Your surgeon may use nerve-sparing or nerve-preserving surgery to reduce the risk of these complications.

 If your lymph nodes have been removed, there is a risk you will develop swelling in one or both legs.
 This is called lymphoedema.
 It is caused by a build-up of lymph fluid that cannot drain away because the lymph nodes have been removed.
 It is more likely to happen if you have radiotherapy or chemoradiation to the pelvic area after surgery.

-If you develop any problems after your surgery, tell your surgeon or nurse so that you can get the right kind of help.
+If you develop any problems after your surgery, tell your surgeon or nurse so that you can get the right help.

-Most women will not have long-term complications after surgery for cervical cancer.
-However, if you have radiotherapy or chemoradiation as well as surgery, you are more likely to develop long-term complications.
+Most people do not have long-term complications after surgery for cervical cancer.
+But, if you have radiotherapy or chemoradiation as well as surgery, you are more likely to develop long-term complications.